LCDR Ret., flew PV-1 bombers in the Pacific War, seaplanes in Korea, helicopters in Vietnam, and airships for the Navy

-At age 17 enlisted in the Marine Corps, served with the First Marine Division, 3rd Armored Amphibian Tank Bn, in the landings on Peleliu and Okinawa.
-Also too part in the occupation of Japan.
+At age 17 enlisted in the Marine Corps, served with the First Marine Division, 3rd Armored Amphibian Tank Battalion, in the landings on Peleliu and Okinawa.
+Also took part in the occupation of Japan.
 Was discharged at Great Lakes in 1946 as a corporal.
 Tri-State Warbird Museum Contribution to Freedom Award recipient.

 Daniel L. Wiot